zammad/zammad-documentation/appendix-privacy.rst

   * md5 sums of email addresses are used to cache images for 7 days
   * md5 sums domains are used to cache images for 30 days

-Which other parts of the system do leak data?
+Which other parts of the system do send data?
 =============================================

 * Zammad use 4 online services